Balloon Rocket Car Race | Propulsion STEM Activity

 Why

-When the balloon is blown up, the air inside is pushing on the skin to keep it inflated.
-Covering the straw opening keeps this high pressure air trapped.
-Once the straw nozzle is uncovered, the balloon’s stretched skin pushes the air out and creates a thrust.
-This thrust force propels and makes the car accelerate forward.
-And you will find that the lighter the car, the faster it goes.
+When the balloon is blown up, the air inside is pushed on the skin to keep it inflated.
+Covering the straw opening keeps this high-pressure air trapped.

-This demonstrates Newton’s Third Law of action and reaction.
-When there is action, i.e. the balloon skin compresses the air pushing it to escape backward, there is reaction, i.e. the resulting thrust pushes the balloon forward.
+When there’s an action, like the balloon skin compresses the air pushing it to escape backward, there is a reaction, the resulting thrust into the balloon forward.

 In a ship, the turbine engines use water as the working fluid.

-In a rocket, fuel and oxygen are mixed and exploded in a combustion chamber to product hot exhaust.
-This hot exhaust is the thrust that propels the rocket.
-Unlike airplanes, a rocket doesn’t use the surrounding air as the working fluid because there is no air in space.
+In a rocket, fuel, and oxygen are mixed and exploded in a combustion chamber to produce hot exhaust.
+This hot exhaust is the thrust that propels it.

 • https://www.grc.nasa.gov/www/k-12/airplane/rocket.html